Home Remedies For Tonsillitis In Children

-Children, especially the younger ones, are prone to a number of infectious diseases.
-This almost magnetic attraction to infection can be attributed to the fact that children don't possess a fully developed immune system.
-Some of the most common ailments that plague them are tonsillitis, sore throat, ear infection, gastroenteritis and the flu.
+Young children are prone to several infectious diseases.
+This can be attributed to the fact that children don't possess a fully developed immune system.
+Some of the common ailments that plague children are sore throat, ear infection, gastroenteritis, flu and tonsillitis.

 ● Difficulty in swallowing

 ● Ear ache